 After our first music therapy session together, it was clear that this chapter of Natalie’s treatment would be incredibly fun and beneficial.
 She began to master each music intervention quicker than anyone could have expected.
 Natalie would improvise freely on an instrument and then I would initiate communication by matching her musical ideas.
 She figured out quickly that she had a significant amount of control over the music.
 Natalie would often laugh and smile while leading me through her musical creations.
 From this initial rapport building intervention, I gradually challenged Natalie to follow my musical cues, make eye contact more frequently, and actively focus on memorizing and repeating rhythmic patterns.
 Each of these challenges were presented through fun musical games and gradually, Natalie became confident in her ability to initiate communication with others and stay emotionally regulated throughout the day, making her aggressive behavior less frequent.
 She also started to engage more in other therapeutic services including seeing a tutor to learn to communicate more effectively through sign language and participating in the KVC Academy, easing her into a learning environment with few triggers and a high level of individualized care.

-During her final week at Prairie Ridge, Natalie surprised everyone during a music therapy group by agreeing to lead her peers in a song improvisation with tone chimes.
+During her final week, Natalie surprised everyone during a music therapy group by agreeing to lead her peers in a song improvisation with tone chimes.
 She drew upon the skills I had practiced with her, and I watched as she smiled, stood up straight and pointed confidently at her peers to conduct the song and bring her musical ideas to life.
 Later that week, I met with Natalie for her final individual session.
 She went beyond her usual demonstration of assertive leadership during rhythm games and spontaneously initiated a turn-taking interaction in which she presented a musical thought and then fell silent, paying attention to my response.
 At the end of our session, Natalie hugged me, looked me in the eye and signed the following: “Thank you.
 I had fun.
 I am going home with my parents tomorrow.
 Goodbye.”